wombleton/gitlaw-nz/acts/C/Children's Commissioner Act 2003.md

     (2) Subsection (1) does not require a person to provide any information or produce any document that would be privileged in a court of law.

-    (3) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, who, when required to comply with a notice given under [section 20][25],---
+    (3) Every person commits an offence, and is liable on conviction to a fine not exceeding $2,000, who, when required to comply with a notice given under [section 20][25],---

     *   (a) refuses or fails without reasonable excuse to comply with the notice; or

     *   (b) knowingly or recklessly provides information that is false or misleading in any material particular.

+    Section 21(3): amended, on 1 July 2013, by [section 413][65] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 22 Commissioner and staff must maintain secrecy